Parliamentary.ai

 Overview

-The Immigration (Time Limit on Detention) Bill proposes a 28-day limit on the detention of individuals under the Immigration Act 1971.
-This aims to prevent prolonged detention of immigrants awaiting examination or removal from the UK.
+This bill proposes a 28-day limit on the detention of individuals under the Immigration Act 1971.
+It aims to amend existing legislation to prevent indefinite detention of immigrants awaiting examination or removal from the UK.

 Description

-- Schedule 2, paragraph 16: Relating to the detention of individuals subject to immigration examination or removal.
+• Schedule 2, paragraph 16: This concerns the detention of individuals subject to immigration examination or removal.

-- Schedule 3, paragraph 2: Concerning detention pending deportation.
+• Schedule 3, paragraph 2: This relates to detention or control pending deportation.

 Government Spending